srjingole0610/HTML/README.md

 - **anchor.html**: Examples of HTML anchor tags and hyperlinks
 - **comments.html**: Demonstration of HTML comments
 - **heading.html**: Examples of HTML heading elements
+- **htmlEntities.html**: Examples of HTML entities and special characters
 - **paragraph.html**: Examples of paragraph elements and text structuring
 - **textFormatting.html**: Examples of text formatting tags and elements